LaPreprint/LePub/docs/quarto.md

 ## Usage

-Then, to use the template, specify `lepub-typst` as a custom format:
+To use the template, specify `lepub-typst` as a custom format:
 ```yaml
 format:
     lepub-typst: default